lewagon/ruby-101/README.md

 ## Built-in Ruby Objects

 Everything in Ruby is an object.
-Objects have in-build classes you can call on them.
+Objects have in-build methods you can call on them.

 ### Strings

 - To represent text
-- Defined with single quotes or double quotes: `'wagon'` or '"wagon"'
+- Defined with single quotes or double quotes: `'wagon'` or `"wagon"`

 ```ruby
 "wagon".class        # => String